jam-madrigal/portfolio/README.md

 - Quickly discovering that making sure the size of everything is acceptable on most devices is quite the challenge...
 Many hours on this alone
 - Added current contact information
 - Updated the aboutme section with a photo and brief paragraph
+- Validated the html with a validator service from w3.org